kubrahoke/kubrahoke.github.io/_pages/about.md

   - /about.html
 ---

 <span style="font-size:16px;">I am currently a Teaching Associate at Lancaster University Management School.
-I defended my Ph.D. thesis in economics at the Bogazici University in October 2022 under the supervision of Murat Koyuncu.</span>
+I defended my Ph.D. thesis in economics at Bogazici University in October 2022 under the supervision of Murat Koyuncu.</span>

 <span style="font-size:16px;">My primary research focus is in the field of macroeconomics, with a specific emphasis on growth and taxation.</span>